ChrisMcKee/dnscontrol/docs/_providers/gandi.md

 ---
 # Gandi Provider

-Gandi provides a DnsProvider but not a Registrar.
+Gandi provides bot a registrar and a dns provider implementation.

 ## Configuration